navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 🌡️ Contextual Slicers: Features interactive slicers like "Press Temperature," which has a tooltip explaining its critical importance to both product quality and energy efficiency in the hardboard (plywood-like material) manufacturing process.
 (Here, insert a screenshot of this dashboard page.
 You can also include a short video demonstrating hovering over the Defect breakdown pie chart to show the tooltip explanations.)

-2.2.
+Questions Answered by this Dashboard:

+What is the overall percentage of defective batches produced, and what is the total number of defects recorded?

+Which specific defect type (e.g., Surface, Density Variation) is the most prevalent, and what are its associated causes and impacts on the product?

+What are the average electrical energy (KWh) and steam (kg) consumed per production batch, providing a quick overview of energy efficiency?

+How has the total energy consumption trended over time, and what are the corresponding trends for hardboard strength and density?

+1.2.
 Deep Dive: Quality Analysis & Improvements (Page 2: Defect Analysis)
 Objective: To provide a granular analysis of the relationship between specific production parameters and the occurrence of defects, facilitating root cause identification and targeted quality improvement initiatives.

 Key Insights & Features: